ysyk2021/the-power-of-diversity-and-inclusion-metrics-in-managing-a-diverse-workforce/src/chapter-5-3.md

-# Tracking Progress and Adjusting Course as Needed

 In the dynamic landscape of managing a diverse workforce, it's essential to have mechanisms in place for tracking progress and making necessary adjustments.
 This chapter delves into the significance of monitoring diversity and inclusion metrics and outlines strategies to ensure a company's commitment to fostering an inclusive environment remains effective and responsive.